pranav09022001/CredenceAnalytics-PRANAV-API/README.md

 PUT	/api/movies/update/:id	Update movie by ID (with image) DELETE	/api/movies/delete/:id	Delete movie by ID

-For POST and PUT, use multipart/form-data and provide the image with key name img.

-🖼 Image Uploads
-Image files are uploaded using Multer and stored in the /uploads/ directory.

-Serve image files statically via: http://localhost:5000/uploads/<filename>

 ⚠️ Important Notes
 Duplicate movie names are not allowed (validation is handled in the backend).

 MongoDB connection string and port are hardcoded in server.js (no .env used).

 Make sure your MongoDB server is running locally or update the connection string as needed.

-✅ Example Movie Object
-json
-Copy
-Edit
-{
-  "name": "Avengers: Endgame",
-  "summary": "The Avengers assemble for one final battle...", "img": "uploads/avengers.jpg"
-}